 But, when you combat that process with antioxidants, or a compound like NAC, you help make sure your cells don’t suffer free radical damage or expire – a process known as “oxidative stress.”2 Now, oxidative stress occurs when we neglect to take proper care of ourselves by eating the wrong things, drinking alcohol in excess, and smoking cigarettes.

 So, think of NAC like little doctors – helping to detoxify your body and erase damage while strengthening your cells.
 NAC’s sole purpose is to help keep your cells in tip-top shape.

 Now, PQQ is a major player when it comes to mitochondrial health.
 It also does a great deal to help ensure proper cellular and metabolic function.
 PQQ also possesses a strong store of antioxidant properties.

 PQQ works to stimulate cellular communication pathways and activate the regrowth of mitochondria in aging cells.
-You know the only real other way to do that?
+You know the only real another way to do that?
 Strict diet and exercise – that’s it.